MapRock/IntelligenceBusiness/README.md

 https://technicspub.com/enterprise-intelligence/

-# *** Update on August 23, 2024 ***
+# *** Update on October 15, 2024 ***

-I will have the supplemental code posted by <b>September 15, 2024</b>.
-I need to properly comment the code and do the final edits of documents.
+I apologize for not having the supporting source for "Enterprise Intelligence" checked in.
+I'm having a few health issues, but this code is my top priority.

-As I mentioned in the book, the supplemental code is just sample code.
-It didn't discuss code in the book, but it was used to create the bulk of the 200+ figures in the book.
+I'm shooting for the end of November 2024.
+Thank you for your patience.

 Eugene